ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 └──────────────────────────────────────────────┘
 ```

 ## toMonth

-Converts a date or date with time to the month number (1-12) as `UInt8` value.
+Returns the month component (1-12) of a date or date with time.

 **Syntax**